JeremyBYU/polylidar/README.md

 * Optional - 3D Triangle Filtering (normal filtering)
   * normalVector ([double, double, double]) - NOT IMPLEMENTED.
 Currently fixed to [0,0,1].
 The normal vector of the planar mesh(s) you desire to extract.
   * normThresh (double, default=0.9) - Any triangle whose `abs(normalVector * triangleNormal) < normThresh` is filtered
-  * zThresh (double) - Normal filtering is ignored (bypassed) if the the "height" of a triangle is less than zThresh.
+  * zThresh (double,default=0.2) - Normal filtering is ignored (bypassed) if the the "height" of a triangle is less than zThresh.
 This is used to attenuate false-positive filtering in noisy pointclouds.
   * normThreshMin (double, default=0.1) - Any triangle whose `abs(normalVector * triangleNormal) < normThreshMin` is filtered.
 This take priority over anything else, even zThresh bypass.
+Think of this as the bare minimum of flatness a triangle must have to remain in the mesh.
 * Optional - Plane Filtering
   * minTriangles (int) - Any planar mesh who has less than this quantity of triangles will not be returned
 * Optional - Triangle Filtering by Class (4th Dimension)